 The Pantanal’s savannah lowlands, seasonal wetlands and dense forest habitats attract jaguars, hyacinth macaws, capybara, anaconda, giant river otters, rhea, caiman, monkeys, anteaters, armadillos and literally hundreds of different bird species.
 You’ll discover the wildlife on day and night expeditions with qualified guides; travelling by jeep, canoe, or on foot.

-Stay: Three nights in a standard room at Refugio Caiman.
+Stay: Three nights in a standard room at Refugio Caiman including all meals and activities.

 Today you fly from Campo Grande to Salvador via Congonhas.
 Salvador was the colonial capital of Brazil and has retained much of its period charm, as well as its African soul, imported when slaves were brought over to work in the booming sugarcane and cocoa plantations.